kubeshop/tracetest/docs/docs/getting-started/detailed-installation.md

-# Detailed Instructions on Installing Tracetest Using the CLI
+# Detailed CLI Installation Reference

-Tracetest has a command line interface (CLI) which includes an **install wizard** that helps to install the Tracetest server into Docker or Kubernetes.
-The CLI can also be used to run tests, download or upload tests, and manage much of the capability of Tracetest.
+This page contains a reference of all options how to install Tracetest CLI, and how to use it to install Tracetest Server.

 :::note
 To read about deploying Tracetest with Helm, view the [Kubernetes Deployment docs](../deployment/kubernetes.mdx).
 :::

+## Detailed Instructions on Installing Tracetest Using the CLI

+Tracetest has a command line interface (CLI) which includes an **install wizard** that helps to install the Tracetest server into Docker or Kubernetes.
+The CLI can also be used to run tests, download or upload tests, and manage much of the capability of Tracetest.

 ## Installing the Tracetest Server via the CLI